 Accumulated Cyclone Energy (ACE) - A measure of a named storm's potential for wind destruction defined as the sum of the square of a named storm's maximum wind speed (in 104 knots2) for each 6-hour period of its existence.
+ACE is often calculated over a season to reflect overall storm activity that year.
 The 1991-2020 average value of this parameter is 123 for the Atlantic basin.

 Atlantic Multi-Decadal Oscillation (AMO) - A mode of natural variability that occurs in the North Atlantic Ocean and evidencing itself in fluctuations in sea surface temperature and sea level pressure fields.
 The AMO is likely related to fluctuations in the strength of the oceanic thermohaline circulation.
-Although several definitions of the AMO are currently used in the literature, we define the AMO based on North Atlantic sea surface temperatures from $50-60^{\circ}N$, $50-10^{\circ}W$ and sea level pressure from $0-50^{\circ}N$, $70-10^{\circ}W$.
+Although several definitions of the AMO are currently used in the literature, we define the AMO based on North Atlantic sea surface temperatures from $50-60^{\circ}$ N, $50-10^{\circ}$ W and sea level pressure from $0-50^{\circ}$ N, $70-10^{\circ}$ W.